RashSR/Exasol-Preprocessor-Temporal/README.md

 ## Usage

-Download the *Preprocessor.sql* file and execute all the commands it contains in your exasol instance.
+Download the *Preprocessor.sql* file and execute all the commands it contains in the right order in your exasol instance.
 To activate the preprocessor use the following command: *ALTER SESSION SET sql_preprocessor_script = mypreprocessor;*

 After activation, each newly created table has historical storage.
 This is accomplished using a history table and a SQL view with only current data.
 Both tables can be queried like expected.